Pylons/pyramid_mailer/docs/index.rst

 3. Wrapping email sending in the transaction manager.
 If you have a view that sends a customer an email for example, and there is an error in that view (for example, a database error) then this ensures that the email is not sent.

-4. A **DummyMailer** class to help with writing unit tests, or other situations where you want to avoid emails being sent accidentally from a non-production install.
+4. A :class:`pyramid_mailer.mailer.DummyMailer` class to help with writing unit tests, or other situations where you want to avoid emails being sent accidentally from a non-production install.

 **pyramid_mailer** uses the `repoze_sendmail`_ package for general email sending, queuing and transaction management, and the `Lamson`_